 – CoSchedule: If you’re a blogger, I consider this an essential time saver.
 It allows you to schedule Facebook, Twitter, and Google+ right from your WordPress post page.
 Recent updates also allow scheduling to Instagram right from your WP post, and it rendered Edgar extraneous by also allowing easy set up of auto-pilot social media posts of evergreen content.
 Overall, this is a powerful and versatile plugin to streamline your blogging workflow.

 –RescueTime: If you’re like me and your work requires you to spend the majority of your time on your computer, this tool is extremely valuable.
 It’s almost like a FitBit for productivity.
 It allows you to track exactly how you’re spending time on your computer.
 While I know apps exist, I haven’t yet taken the step of blocking social media outright.
 After all, it is part of my job to be on Facebook (although it’s easy to get caught in a whirlwind of non-productive tasks)!
 It’s always somewhere in the back of my mind that this handy little app is running, so it helps to keep me on social media for a limited time, completing just what I need to do.

 -Setting a timer: Recently I’ve seen a lot of buzz (no pun intended!) about setting timers to do tasks.
 While this would never work for me personally on general work tasks, it’s perfect for things like cleaning.
 I can set the timer for 30 minutes each morning and afternoon and commit to cleaning just during that time period, and a task that otherwise would have been ignored will be addressed.

 My challenge to you for this week: test out some of the methods I mentioned above.
 Whether it’s just a basic to-do list, or full out time blocking, creating a blueprint of your day leads to getting more stuff done!

-Have you heard about the free course we created alongside Journey to an Organized Life?
+Did you hear about the free course we are offering alongside Journey to an Organized Life?